Title: Retired Physics Professor

 Dr. Taylor most enjoyed working with students doing research.
 Earlier, between 1960 and 1969, he had been a research physicist at the Linde Division of Union Carbide Corporation investigating magnetic and thermal properties of materials, and an associate physicist at Texaco Experiment Inc. investigating the growth and characteristics of single crystal boron.

 In 2017, Dr. Taylor was granted an Endowed Annual Award named in his honor, “The VAS/Gerald R. Taylor Jr. Scholarship,” given to a junior physics major annually in the Department of Physics and Astronomy at James Madison University for 25 years.
-Additionally, he has received the “Homer L. Dodge Citation for Distinguished Service to the American Association of Physics Teachers”, the “Ivey F, Lewis Distinguished Service Award” and the “J. Shelton Horsley Research Award” from the Virginia Academy of Science.
+Additionally, he has received the “Homer L. Dodge Citation for Distinguished Service to the American Association of Physics Teachers”, the “Ivey F. Lewis Distinguished Service Award” and the “J. Shelton Horsley Research Award” from the Virginia Academy of Science.
 He attributes his success to his students, as he notes that seeing their success has been the greatest honor of his work.

 A visionary leader in various community and educational initiatives, Dr. Taylor has served on the Board of Directors of the Shenandoah Valley Habitat for Humanity and the allocations committee of the “Jeffries Memorial Trust and Gwathmey Memorial Trust,” in Bank of America.
 Now retired, he is the treasurer, a trustee, and board member of the Harrisonburg Kiwanis Foundation.
 Dr. Taylor is a 40 year “Legion of Honor” member of the Harrisonburg Kiwanis Club.
 In 2007, he received a Kiwanis International President Award and in 2013, a Kiwanis International George F. Hixon Fellowship.

 He has been happily married to his wife Susan for more than 60 years.
-He attributes his success to her and the family’s support.
+He attributes his success to her and his family’s support.
 To attest to his legacy, Dr. Taylor can also be found in the 66, 69 and 70 editions of Who’s Who in America.

 Contact Dr. Taylor: